C++11: Type inference

-The type of other_variable is also well-defined, but it is easier for the user to determine.
+The type of y is also well-defined, but it is easier for the user to determine.
 It is an int, which is the same type as the integer literal.

 This use of the keyword auto in C++ re-purposes the semantics of this keyword, which was originally used in the typeless predecessor language B in a related role of denoting an untyped automatic variable definition.

 Further, the keyword decltype can be used to determine the type of expression at compile-time.
 For example: